 The following table sets forth the estimated amounts of the sources of the distribution for purposes of Section 19 of the 1940 Act and the Rules adopted thereunder.
-The table includes estimated amounts and percentages for this distribution and for the cumulative distributions paid year to date, from the following sources: net investment income; net realized short-term capital gains; net realized long-term capital gains; and return of capital.
+The table has been computed based on generally accepted accounting principles.
+The table includes estimated amounts and percentages for this distribution and for the cumulative distributions paid fiscal year to date (11/01/2012 - 03/31/2013), from the following sources: net investment income; net realized short-term capital gains; net realized long-term capital gains; and return of capital.
 The estimated composition of the distributions may vary from month to month because the estimated composition may be impacted by future income, expenses and realized gains and losses on securities.

-Estimated Amounts of Current Monthly Distribution per share ($)
+Estimated Amounts of Current Month Distribution per share ($)

-Estimated Amounts of Current Monthly Distribution per share (%)
+Estimated Amounts of Current Month Distribution per share (%)